coder/wsep/README.md

 # wsep

-`wsep` is a high performance,
-<strong style="font-size: 1.5em; text-decoration: underline;">w</strong>eb <strong style="font-size: 1.5em;text-decoration: underline;">s</strong>ocket command <strong style="font-size: 1.5em;text-decoration: underline;">e</strong>xecution <strong style="font-size: 1.5em;text-decoration: underline;">p</strong>rotocol.
-It can be thought of as SSH without encryption.
+`wsep` is a high performance command execution protocol over WebSocket.
+It can be thought of as SSH over WebSockets without encryption.

-It's useful in cases where you want to provide a command exec interface into a remote environment.
-It's implemented with WebSocket so it may be used directly by a browser frontend.
-Its symmetric design satisfies `wsep.Execer` for local and remote execution.
+The package offers the `wsep.Execer` interface so that local, SSH, and WebSocket execution can be interchanged.
+This is particular useful when testing.

 ## Examples